 Financial assets at fair value through profit or loss include financial assets held for trading and financial assets designated upon initial recognition at fair value through profit or loss.
 Financial assets are classified as held for trading if they are acquired for the purpose of selling or repurchasing in the near term.
 Derivatives, including separated embedded derivatives, are also classified as held for trading unless they are designated as effective hedging instruments as defined by PAS 39.
-The Company has not designated any financial assets at fair value through profit or loss.
 Financial assets at fair value through profit or loss are carried in the statement of financial position at fair value with net changes in fair value presented as part of other operating income in the statement of income.